ModuleSDK

 How to use session keys using Smart Sessions

 The Smart Sessions Module allows developers to create session keys with scoped permissions and access rights on a users account.
 This allows the user to determine exactly what an app is allowed to do on its' behalf and enforce this onchain.
 This guide will show you how to set up and use Smart Sessions with a Safe smart account using permissionless.js SDK.
+You can also view the entire code (opens in a new tab) of this guide.

 We will first set up the smart account, install the Smart Sessions Module, create a session and then use this new session to execute a UserOperation.